NEXTSLIM/The-Music-has-Changed-WEBSIDE/README.md

 # The Music has Changed(WEBSIDE)
-'WEB SIDE ONLY FOR LAPTOP OR PC"
+▌'WEB SIDE ONLY FOR LAPTOP OR PC"  ▌

 In this project, We going to examine two data sets relate with the music Industry.